guydoshlab/ribofootPrinter2/preparation/MANE_v1.4_Preparation/README.md

-# Step by step guide for MANEv1.4 transcriptome preparation for ribofootprinter
+# Step by step guide for MANEv1.4 transcriptome preparation for *ribofootprinter*
 This code is written in bash and should be executed in the terminal.
 In addition, a Python script is used to generate the transcriptome.
 MS Excel is also used for formatting.

-Note: The longnames and shortnames FASTA files are uploaded in the output_files folder as zip compressed version.
+Note: The longnames and shortnames FASTA files are uploaded in the output_files folder as zip compressed version and can be downloaded [here](https://github.com/guydoshlab/ribofootPrinter2.0-beta/tree/main/preparation/MANE_v1.4_Preparation/output_files).

 # General outline
 1. Download transcriptome files from MANE website (TXT, GBFF, FASTA).